 The simplest design is inverting a 50 gallon drum with the whole top removed inside a 55 gallon drum.
 Attach a plastic gas line to the top of the inverted drum and place a brick on it.
 Sink the drum into the 55 gallon drum of slurry.
 As the bacteria get to work the inverted drum will rise as the gas lifts it.
 The brick will give you enough pressure to operate a small burner.
 Viola – a small comfort.

-If you decide to produce methane remember that it is an odorless, colorless, explosive gas.
+If you decide to produce methane remember that it is an odorless, colorless, gas.
 Use some common sense.
 Don’t hook it up or use it inside your house.
-Don’t allow the pressure in the digesters rupture the tanks or explode.
+Don’t allow the pressure in the digesters rupture the tanks or blow up.
 Don’t smoke or have a fire anywhere near your methane digesters.

 Once your digester has stopped producing gas you have created the world’s best fertilizer.
 Pour the slurry out into you garden.
 The volatile solids are gone and the resulting fertilizer will not burn or harm your plants.
 It is benign enough that you can plant directly in it.
 Fill the digester with more manure (even human) and start again.
 The best manures are pig, chicken and human.
 Horse manure has too much ammonia (I think it was ammonia, it has been 40 years) to digest well but will produce gas.